 compute-oov-rate librispeech.top10k.vocab

-ngram-count -text dev.txt -order 1 -write dev.1grams
+ngram-count -text data/dev.txt -order 1 -write dev.1grams

 compute-oov-rate librispeech.top10k.vocab dev.1grams

-ngram-count -text test.txt -order 1 -write test.1grams
+ngram-count -text data/test.txt -order 1 -write test.1grams

 compute-oov-rate librispeech.top10k.vocab test.1grams

 Usually we expect the OOV rate to be lowest on the training set because we used it to select the words (the vocabulary is biased toward the training set), but in this case the test sets have been chosen to be “cleaner” and have lower OOV rates.
 (The training data actually contains some languages other than English, though most of those will not make it into the vocabulary.)

+Note that compute-oov-rate also reports about “OOV types”.
+OOV types are the number of unique words that are missing from the vocabulary, regardless of how many times they occur.

 The OOV rate of around 5% is quite high – remember that we will never be able to recognize those OOV words since the LM does not include them (they effectively have probability zero).
 However, we chose the relatively small vocabulary size of 10k to speed up experiments with the decoder later.